 - B5.1 The Clinical Program shall establish and maintain policies or Standard Operating Procedures addressing critical aspects of operations and management in addition to those required in B4.
-These documents shall include all elements required by these Standards and shall address at a minimum: - B5.1.1 Donor and recipient confidentiality. - B5.1.2 Recipient evaluation, selection, and treatment across the continuum of cellular therapy care. - B5.1.3 Donor and recipient informed consent related to treatment and cellular therapy product collection, storage, and disposition. - B5.1.4 Donor search and selection, including screening, testing, eligibility determination, selection, and management. - 85.1.5 Preparation of the recipient prior to cellular therapy product administration. - B5.1.5 Management of donors and recipients who require central venous access. - B5.1.6 Administration of the lymphodepletion regimen if applicable. - B5.1.7 Administration of cytotoxic and immunosuppressive therapy. - B5.1.8 Administration of cellular therapy products, including products under exceptional release.
+These documents shall include all elements required by these Standards and shall address at a minimum: - B5.1.1 Donor and recipient confidentiality. - B5.1.2 Recipient evaluation, selection, and treatment across the continuum of cellular therapy care. - B5.1.3 Donor and recipient informed consent related to treatment and cellular therapy product collection, storage, and disposition. - B5.1.4 Donor search and selection, including screening, testing, eligibility determination, selection, and management. - B5.1.5 Management of donors and recipients who require central venous access. - B5.1.6 Administration of the preparative regimen.

-B5.1.9 Management of ABO-incompatible cellular therapy products including indications for red blood cell or plasma reduction.
-B5.1.10 Care of immunocompromised recipients.
-B5.1.11 Administration of blood products.
-B5.1.12 Management of complications of cellular therapy , including cytokine release syndrome, neurologic syndromes and IEC-HS .
-B5.1.13 Monitoring patients following cellular therapy product administration, including recognition of cellular therapy complications and emergencies requiring rapid notification of the responsible clinical team.
-B5.1.14 Provision of appropriate long-term follow-up care.
-B5.1.15 Duration and conditions of cellular therapy product storage and indications for disposal.
-B5.1.1 6 Data management.
-B5.1.1 7 Hygiene and use of personal protective equipment and attire.
-B5.1.
-18 Handling and disposal of medical and biohazard waste.
-B5.1.
-19 Clinical Programs utilizing genetically modified cellular therapy products shall incorporate or reference institutional or regulatory requirements relating to biosafety practices, including handling and disposal.
-B5.1.
-20 Cellular therapy emergency and disaster plan, including the Clinical Program response.
-B5.1.21 Chain of Identity.
+- B5.1.7 Administration of cytotoxic and immunosuppressive therapy. - B5.1.8 Administration of HPC and other cellular therapy products, including products under exceptional release. - B5.1.9 Management of ABO-incompatible cellular therapy products including indications for red blood cell or plasma reduction. - B5.1.10 Care of immunocompromised recipients. - B5.1.11 Administration of blood products. - B5.1.12 Management of complications of transplant and other cellular therapy, including cytokine release syndrome, neurologic syndromes, and IEC-HS. - B5.1.13 Monitoring patients following cellular therapy product administration, including recognition of cellular therapy complications and emergencies requiring rapid notification of the responsible clinical team. - B5.1.14 Provision of appropriate long-term follow-up care. - B5.1.15 Duration and conditions of cellular therapy product storage and indications for disposal. - B5.1.16 Data management. - B5.1.17 Hygiene and use of personal protective equipment and attire. - B5.1.18 Handling and disposal of medical and biohazard waste. - B5.1.19 Clinical Programs utilizing genetically modified cellular therapy products shall incorporate or reference institutional or regulatory requirements relating to biosafety practices, including handling and disposal. - B5.1.20 Cellular therapy emergency and disaster plan, including the Clinical Program response. - B5.1.21 Chain of Identity.

 B5.1.22 Chain of Custody.
-B5.2 inical Program shall maintain a detailed list of all controlled documents, including nd identifier.

-B5.3 Standard Operating Procedures shall be sufficiently detailed and unambiguous to allow qualified staff to follow and complete the procedures successfully.
-Each individual Standard Operating Procedure shall include: B5.3.1 A clearly written description of the objectives.
-B5.3.2 A description of equipment and supplies used.
-B5.3.3 Acceptable endpoints and the range of expected results.
-B5.3.4 A stepwise description of the procedure.
-B5.3.5 Reference to other policies or Standard Operating Procedures required to perform the procedure.
-B5.3.6 Age and weight-specific issues where relevant.
-B5.3.7 A reference section listing appropriate and current literature.
-B5.3.8 Documented approval of each Standard Operating Procedure by the Clinical Program Director or designated physician prior to implementation and every two (2) years thereafter.
-B5.3.9 Documented approval of each procedural modification by the Clinical Program Director or designated physician prior to implementation.
-B5.3.10 Reference to a current version of orders, worksheets, reports, labels, and forms.
-B5.4 olled documents relevant to the processes being performed shall be readily ble to the facility staff.
-B5.5 review and, if appropriate, training and competency shall be documented before rming a new or revised procedure .
-B5.6 All pe positi rsonnel shall follow the policies and Standard Operating Procedures related to the l r ons.
-B5.7 ed deviations shall be pre-approved by the Clinical Program Director and reviewed e Quality Manager.
-1
+- B5.2 The Clinical Program shall maintain a detailed list of all controlled documents, including title and identifier. - B5.3 Standard Operating Procedures shall be sufficiently detailed and unambiguous to allow qualified staff to follow and complete the procedures successfully.
+Each individual Standard Operating Procedure shall include: - B5.3.1 A clearly written description of the objectives. - B5.3.2 A description of equipment and supplies used. - B5.3.3 Acceptable endpoints and the range of expected results. - B5.3.4 A stepwise description of the procedure. - B5.3.5 Reference to other policies or Standard Operating Procedures required to perform the procedure. - B5.3.6 Age and weight-specific issues where relevant. - B5.3.7 A reference section listing appropriate and current literature. - B5.3.8 Documented approval of each Standard Operating Procedure by the Clinical Program Director or designated physician prior to implementation and every two (2) years thereafter. - B5.3.9 Documented approval of each procedural modification by the Clinical Program Director or designated physician prior to implementation. - B5.3.10 Reference to a current version of orders, worksheets, reports, labels, and forms. - B5.4 Controlled documents relevant to the processes being performed shall be readily available to the facility staff. - B5.5 Staff review and, if appropriate, training and competency shall be documented before performing a new or revised procedure. - B5.6 All personnel shall follow the policies and Standard Operating Procedures related to their positions.

+B5.7 Planned deviations shall be pre-approved by the Clinical Program Director and reviewed by the Quality Manager.